-Your doctor will do a physical exam, which may reveal enlarged lymph nodes in your groin and an enlarged testicle on the affected side.
-Your doctor also may do a rectal examination to check for prostate enlargement or tenderness and order blood and urine tests to check for infection and other abnormalities.
+Your doctor is likely to start with a physical exam, to check for enlarged lymph nodes in your groin and an enlarged testicle on the affected side.
+Your doctor might also do a rectal examination to check for prostate enlargement or tenderness.

 After that, your doctor might recommend:

 - STI screening.
 A narrow swab is inserted into the end of your penis to obtain a sample of discharge from your urethra.
 The sample is checked in the laboratory for gonorrhea and chlamydia.

 - Urine and blood tests.
 Samples of your urine and blood are analyzed for abnormalities.